 The 4th of July can mean fun, food, friends and fireworks for people, but for our pets, it can feel more like a scary alien invasion!
 In fact, July 5th is the busiest day of the year for animal shelters, which fill up quickly with animals who panic and flee the bright lights and loud noises of holiday celebrations.
 Make July 4th a pet-riotic holiday by following these steps for a stress free day for both you and your fur-kids.

 - Prepare for the worst-case scenario.
 July 4th is a great annual reminder to be prepared in case your pet escapes or gets lost.
 If your pet is not wearing a collar with an ID tag, now is the best time to get one.
-You’ll also want to double check that your pet’s microchip registry is connected to the correct name and your current phone number and address.
-If your pet is chipped but not registered, you can register for free here.
-On that page, created especially for pet owners, you can find resources on what steps to take in case your pet is lost, check local shelters and create a poster for your lost pet.
+You’ll also want to double check that your pet is microchipped and that the chip is registered with updated contact information.

 - Avoid the crowds.
 Avoid bringing your pooch to super crowded events, parades, and other gatherings with a lot of commotion or people.
 A combination of heat, loud noises, packed spaces and scorching blacktop can not only be stressful, but harmful to your pet’s health.
 Better to leave them at home in a cool spot with lots of water.
 It’s especially wise to avoid bringing your pets to firework events, as they could panic and try to run.

 - Work them out.
 Be sure to give your pets lots of exercise during the day, so they’ll be a little worn out before the scary noises start at night.
 A nice long run or play session during the daytime will help with your pet’s overall stress and anxiety levels.
 Some pets may sleep right through the night time celebrations!